Andaz (1971 film)

 Andaz is a 1971 Indian Bollywood romantic drama film, directed by Ramesh Sippy in his directorial debut, and written by Salim–Javed, Gulzar and Sachin Bhowmick.
 It stars Shammi Kapoor and Hema Malini in lead roles with Rajesh Khanna and Simi Garewal making special appearances.

+It was inspired by the 1966 French romantic drama movie A Man and a Woman (Un homme et une femme), directed by Claude Lelouch.